🧡 Skip to main content🔍 Skip to search

 PermissionsDetails

-Owner Allows to filter files by owner permissions:
+Owner Allows filtering files by owner permissions:

 • Read · access file contents and copy the file.